林宇翔

 A sunflower is a family of sets in which all pairwise intersections of the sets are the same, and that intersection is called the core.
 The parts of each set outside the core are called petals.
 The sunflower lemma states that any sufficiently large family of fixed-size sets necessarily contains a sunflower.
 I am currently exploring a variant of the sunflower lemma that connects to the structure of weak matroids.

 As a university, DKU has a vast amount of institutional knowledge, but it's often siloed in different websites and documents.
-We created ChatDKU to be a central, privacy-first AI assistant for the DKU community.
-To ensure data privacy and security, the entire system is deployed locally on DKU's own servers, using a high-performance backend stack built with vLLM and SGLang for scalable model inference, Text Embeddings Inference for embeddings before vector search, and Flask for backend serving.
+We created ChatDKU as a centralized information access system for the DKU community.
+The entire system is deployed locally on DKU's own servers, using a backend stack built with vLLM and SGLang for serving open-source language models, Text Embeddings Inference for embeddings before vector search, and Flask for backend serving.

 This project taught me a critical lesson about engineering in the real world: frameworks like DSPy and LlamaIndex are fantastic for rapid prototyping, but their abstractions become a major bottleneck in production.
-They make it very difficult to access and tune the underlying prompts, yet direct prompt engineering is one of the most effective ways to improve performance.
+They make it difficult to access and tune the underlying model inputs and system instructions, yet direct control over these components is one of the most effective ways to improve performance.

 I had to go "under the hood" to solve this.
 My contributions focused on moving beyond the limitations of these frameworks:

-- Observability: I manually integrated Arize Phoenix with our custom agent architecture to visualize the actual prompts being sent to the LLM.
+• Observability: I manually integrated Arize Phoenix with our custom pipeline to visualize the actual model inputs and intermediate traces.

-- Direct Prompt Control: After identifying poorly performing prompts, I modified DSPy's underlying code to directly inject our own optimized prompts.
+• Direct System Control: After identifying poorly performing components, I modified DSPy's underlying code to directly inject our own optimized instructions and templates.

 This experience highlighted another key takeaway: while there are many working "toy examples" online, using frameworks like DSPy or LlamaIndex in production reveals a significant number of bugs and stability issues.
 Also, we found LlamaIndex's retriever modules in particular were too abstract and hard to control.
 I have replaced that part of the stack entirely by implementing a unified search service using Redis, which combines vector search and keyword search.
 Finally, I used k6 for load testing the entire stack to ensure it could handle large-scale use by the community.